chris-short/devopsish.com/content/post/138/index.md

 author = "Chris Short"
 categories = ["Weekly", "Newsletter"] date = 2019-07-28T07:00:00Z
-description = ""
-draft = false
-slug = "138"
-tags = ["DevOps", "Kubernetes", "cloud", "open source", "GitHub", "cloud native", "weekly newsletter", "security", "DevOps news", "Kubernetes news", "JEDI"] title = "138: Jeez JEDI, "
+description = "Let's talk about JEDI.
+Not the lightsaber wielding kind, it's US Department of Defense's Joint Enterprise Defense Infrastructure (JEDI)." draft = false slug = "138" tags = ["DevOps", "Kubernetes", "cloud", "open source", "GitHub", "cloud native", "weekly newsletter", "security", "DevOps news", "Kubernetes news", "JEDI", "AWS", "docker", "oracle", "community", "developers"] title = "138: Jeez JEDI, language ladder, killing K8s, floppy finished, and more"

 +++

-Let's talk about JEDI for a second.
-Not the lightsaber wielding kind, the US Department of Defense's [Joint Enterprise Defense Infrastructure (JEDI)](https://devopsish.com/tags/jedi/) kind.
+Let's talk about JEDI.
+Not the lightsaber wielding kind, it's US Department of Defense's [Joint Enterprise Defense Infrastructure (JEDI)](https://devopsish.com/tags/jedi/) kind.
 JEDI is a $10 billion, single-award, indefinite delivery, indefinite quantity contract for the largest Department in the US government's cloud business.
 The competition had been whittled down to AWS and Azure but, Oracle has been pitching a Larry Ellison sized fit over it.
 Actually, Oracle has protested JEDI's selection process almost since its inception.
 The process started in late 2017 and has been filled with all sorts of twists and turns.

 [Last week](https://devopsish.com/137), I shared a story with part of the headline stating, "Judge shoots down Oracle protest."
 Like any good government procurement process though, this is where the lawyers stepped back and the lobbyist stepped forward.
 I also linked to a story last week discussing the US President's concern over JEDI.
 The sitting US President hates Jeff Bezos, owner of the Washington Post and CEO of Amazon.
 AWS is the clear front runner as the #1 cloud provider *in the world*.
 The most popular cloud provider in the US by a long shot, [AWS GovCloud](https://aws.amazon.com/govcloud-us/) has been up and running since 2011.
 The US Intelligence Community uses [AWS Secret Region](https://aws.amazon.com/blogs/publicsector/announcing-the-new-aws-secret-region/) extensively.